Perezhilnagendirakumar/moffitt_internshipwork/README.md

 # "Deciphering Cancer Heterogeneity: Computational Biology Insights into immuno microenvironment differences in Head and Neck Squamous Cell Carcinoma (HNSCC) ".

 The introduction of single-cell RNA sequencing (scRNA-seq) technology has transformed biomedical research, allowing the detailed study of individual cells.
 The increasing data throughput and enhanced efficiency have resulted in scRNA-seq datasets containing transcription profiles of over a million cells, accompanied by a substantial increase in available analysis tools.
 Despite these advancements, fully dissecting cellular heterogeneity within a large cell population remains a computational challenge.
 This repo presents steps needed to make sense of single-cell RNA sequencing (scRNA) data.
-I used a scRNA dataset named Immune landscape of viral- and carcinogen-drived head and neck cancer published in Nature Communications.
+I used a scRNA dataset from the article Immune landscape of viral- and carcinogen-drived head and neck cancer published in Nature Communications.

 ### ScRNA analysis using Seurat
-The processed gene barcode matrices were collected from the GEO database for HPV+ and HPV- HNSCC .
+Single-cell RNA sequencing (scRNA-seq) datasets were downloaded from the Gene Expression Omnibus through accession number GEO: GSE139324.The study included measurements from 131,224 individual immune cells in the TME from patients with HPV− (n = 18) and HPV + HNSCC (n = 8) who were immunotherapy treatment-naïve.
 Seurat V5 was used for preprocessing , Integration , batch effect reduction and unsupervised clustering .

 ![image](https://github.com/Perezhilnagendirakumar/moffitt_internshipwork/assets/97453603/dc1700b4-aa9d-4b8b-9a6f-9ad4a0e2d472)![image](https://github.com/Perezhilnagendirakumar/moffitt_internshipwork/assets/97453603/d2d130be-7803-4937-a6d6-be478978b136)![image](https://github.com/Perezhilnagendirakumar/moffitt_internshipwork/assets/97453603/87089ce9-39f6-4f0d-905e-e86a63223566)![image](https://github.com/Perezhilnagendirakumar/moffitt_internshipwork/assets/97453603/f5f02d55-458b-4225-b20e-6d1783897243)